fenilghael/EcoConnect-Sphere---v0/VERCEL-DEPLOY.md

    vercel --prod --confirm --name ecoconnect-frontend --env VITE_API_URL="https://<your-backend>/api"

 Notes
-- The `vercel.json` file included sets the static-build to use the `dist` directory and routes all paths to `index.html` for SPA routing.
+- The `vercel.json` file included sets the static-build to use the `build` directory and routes all paths to `index.html` for SPA routing.
 - If you want to host both frontend and backend on Vercel, consider separating the backend or using serverless functions; currently backend is configured as a Node Express app and is better run on App Platform or a Droplet.